walldmtd/fs-usage.yazi/README.md

     -- Default: { parent = "Header", align = "RIGHT", order = 2000 }
     position = { parent = "Header", align = "RIGHT", order = 2000 },

+    -- Text format
+    -- One of:
+    --   "both": Partition name and percent used
+    --   "name": Only partition name
+    --   "usage": Only percent used
+    -- Default: "both"
+    format = "both",

     -- Option to enable or disable the usage bar
     -- Default: true
     bar = true